All Season Tires: Pros & Cons

 Although this disadvantage will vary based on the use that each driver gives them, its important to bear in mind that these tires are less resistant than those specific for summer or winter, so they may wear out sooner.

-The new Extensa also has a non-directional tread design that helps with easier tire rotations this is to ensure even wear and therefore extend the life on all four tires.
+The new Extensa also has a non-directional tread design that makes tire rotations easier, ensuring even wear and extending the life of all four tires.

 The Bridgestone Turanza QuietTrack is a good example of a tire at the more premium end of all-season tires.
 Its longer treadwear warranty and higher speed rating also come with a heftier price, which is often the way with higher-performing tires.
 The average price for a 205/60HR16 tire is $119.